ukrainecyber/CTO-mentorship-Module_2_Employee-Training-Program/README.md

-# CTO Mentorship Program: Module 2
+# CTO Mentoring Program: Module 2

 This Repository contains materials on establishing and implementing a cybersecurity employee training & testing program.
 The materials featuring how to plan and create a cybersecurity training program for employees and resources used straight away to train and measure employees’ cybersecurity knowledge.